 A backup is only as good as its ability to restore.
 Seems simple, right?
 But when you need it most, having options on how to restore your data can be vital.
 Having to wait for a full backup image to restore just to access a single file is going to waste time, just as having to wait to retrieve physical backup media will too.
 Cloud backup solutions, will more often than not give different availability for restoring data and all that’s needed is an internet connection.

 Backup may be good for getting data back quickly, and is great for single item or file restores, but what happens if all your data is lost or corrupted.
 Time for some disaster recovery.

 Day 4: DR Planning

 Successful disaster recovery requires planning, as larger volumes of data will have to be recovered and dependant on what the nature of the disaster is, there may not be infrastructure left to recover it to.
 Aspects that must be covered in a DR plan include, which data and users to recover first, which methods of recovery will be most suitable and how long the organisation will allow for this process to take place.

 Day 5: RTO’s and RPO’s

 Recovery Time Objectives and Recovery Point objectives, lay out the time taken to recover data and the age of the data recovered.
-These should be aligned with acceptable downtime for the organization and consider the recovery methods that will be used.
-For larger organizations, it is likely that different data sets will have different RTOs and RPOs.
+These should be aligned with acceptable downtime for the organisation and consider the recovery methods that will be used.
+For larger organisations, it is likely that different data sets will have different RTOs and RPOs.

 Day 6: Choosing the right suppliers